Your doctor will start with a review of your personal and family medical history and a physical examination.

 Malignant tumors and other cancers associated with neurofibromatosis are treated with standard cancer therapies, such as surgery, chemotherapy and radiation therapy.
 Early diagnosis and treatment are the most important factors contributing to a good outcome.

 Managing pain is an important part of treatment for schwannomatosis.
 Your doctor might recommend:

 - Tricyclic antidepressants such as amitriptyline

 - Serotonin and norepinephrine reuptake inhibitors such as duloxetine (Cymbalta, Drizalma Sprinkle)

 - Epilepsy medications such as topiramate (Topamax, Qudexy XR, Trokendi XR) or carbamazepine (Carbatrol, Tegretol, others)

 Coping and support

 Caring for a child with a chronic condition such as neurofibromatosis can be a challenge.
 But many children with neurofibromatosis grow up to live healthy lives with few, if any, complications.

 To help you cope:

 - Find a primary care doctor you can trust and who can coordinate your child's care with other specialists.
 The Children's Tumor Foundation has an online tool to help you find a neurofibromatosis specialist in your area.

-- Join a support group for parents who care for children with neurofibromatosis, ADHD, special needs or chronic illnesses in general.
+- Join a support group for parents who care for children who have neurofibromatosis, ADHD, special needs or chronic illnesses in general.